- If you're having trouble uninstalling your Bluetooth driver, it is due to some system errors.

 If the default driver works well you can continue using it, but if there are any issues just visit your Bluetooth adapter manufacturer’s website and download the latest drivers for your Bluetooth adapter.

-- Press Windows Key + R to open the Run dialog and enter regedit.
-Click OK to press Enter.
+- Press the Windows Key + R to open the Run dialog.

 - Once the Registry Editor starts, go in the left pane and locate this key: